 Later that evening when we made it to our next stop in Sydney, we decided to check out the Fortress of Louisbourg, a National Historic Site of Canada.
 Even if you’re not all that interested in history or historic sites, I guarantee that you will find this place interesting!
 There’s so much to see and do while you are here.
 Walking around the grounds of the fortress, you will be taken back to time to the 1700s where you can take tours, interact with the actors, watch a canon fire, and even camp under the stars inside the fortress.
 We loved it so much that we went back the next morning as we definitely did not have enough time by the time we got there.
 If you can, I would suggest planning one full day here as there is so much to explore.

 Day Nine & Ten: Halifax

 The end of our trip was nearing as we headed back down to Halifax for the last two days.
 By this time, we were quite exhausted!
 As I am writing this blog post, I’m actually amazed at how much we had seen up until this point.
 By the time we got to Halifax, we were pretty content to just walk around the waterfront and sightsee.
 Our days spent here were fairly low-key.
-Also the weather wasn’t the nicest either.
+Also, the weather wasn’t the nicest either.
 We had lucked out with sunny warm weather up until this point as it was a bit cooler and rainy.
-However, you will still find lots to see and do along the waterfront.
+However, we still found lots to see and do along the waterfront.
 There are also lots of great restaurants and bars nearby to check-out, such as The Bicycle Thief, Durty Nelly’s, and Lot Six…. just to name a few!

 There’s lots to see along the waterfront.
 For starters, you can hit up the Canadian Museum of Immigration at Pier 21 to learn more about Canada’s longest standing ocean immigration terminal.
 You may be surprised to learn about your family history!
 After that you visit the Maritime Museum of the Atlantic.
 They have an exhibition on the Titanic which was really interesting!